pub struct CoreBox<'c> { /* private fields */ }Expand description

 pub unsafe fn from_raw(raw: NonNull<pw_core>) -> CoreBox<'c>

-by taking ownership of a raw pw_core
+Create a CoreBox by taking ownership of a raw pw_core.

 §Safety

-The provided pointer must point to a valid, well aligned pw_core
+The provided pointer must point to a valid, well aligned pw_core.

-The raw core must not be manually destroyed or moved, as the new CoreBox
+The raw core must not be manually destroyed or moved, as the new CoreBox takes

 ownership of it.